saramammar/github-slideshow/README.md

 Create new local repo:
 ` git init `

+Commits history:
+` git log `
+or
+` git log --oneline --graph `

 To send file from staging area back to working directory (unstage): (If you "git add" file by mistake and you would like to reset it back)
 ` git reset head <file_name> `
 or
 ` git restore --staged <file_name> `

+To delete remote commit and the changes in the working directory: (the commits you did after good_commit_hash_id will no longer be in the history of your master branch) and the head will pointer to the commit of good_commit_hash_id:
+` git reset --hard <good_commit_hash_id> `
+and to Undo this change and want head to pointer again to the deleted commit:
+` git reset --hard HEAD@{1} ` then push:
+` git push origin master --force `

 ----------------------------------------